NaClSSS/NVB/documents/manual.md

   - `layers`: The names of the network layers whose hidden layers need to be recorded.
 This parameter can be a `str` or `list`.
   - `cat_dim`: The input dimension arrangement for different network layers may be different, for example, some outputs may have the pattern `(batch_size, hid_dim)`, while others may have `(hid_dim, batch_size)`.
 We usually want to concatenate them along the `batch_size` dimension when multiple batches of samples are input to the model.
 This parameter allows the user to specify the dimension for concatenation.
   - `f`: The output of some network layers may not be a PyTorch tensor, for example, a tuple of tensors in some layers of an RNN network. `f` allows the user to specify how to extract the tensor from the output of the network layer.
 For example, defining `f` as the following lambda function `lambda x: x(1)`, indicates that the second tensor in the output tuple should be extracted.
-  - `stage`: NNVisBuilder divides the recording of hidden layers into two stages, stage 0 and stage 1, which represent before and after the interface is launched (i.e., before and after run is called), respectively.
+  - `stage`: NNVisBuilder divides the recording of hidden layers into two stages, stage 0 and stage 1, which represent before and after the interface is launched (i.e., before and after the `run` is called), respectively.
 For example, when a user needs to input a sentence on the interface and then pass it into the model to observe the embedding of a certain layer, they can specify the stage as 1.
 The reason for distinguishing the stages is that recording hidden layers usually consumes a lot of memory, and sometimes the layers that need to be recorded in stage 1 do not need to be recorded in stage 0.
 By limiting the stage, memory can be saved.
 If the user specifies the stage as "all", NNVisBuilder will record the hidden layers of both stages.
   - `activate`: If it is `True`, the generated hooks will be registered at the same time.
 This will automatically record the hidden layers to the corresponding key in `embedding` when input is passed to `model` any time later.
 If it is `False`, the hooks need to be activated later to record the activations.
 - `def add_connects(self, layers):`
   NNVisBuilder will allocate a position in the `connections` for the specified layer, and each subsequent call to `record_connects` will record the weights of the corresponding layer.
 The meaning of `layers` is the same as `add_hiddens`.